 - Modern slavery exists in all 167 countries.

 - Globally, 35.8 million people are enslaved across the world.

 - Five countries account for 61% of the world’s population living in modern slavery.

 - Mauritania has the highest proportion (prevalence) of its population in modern slavery, at 4%, followed by Uzbekistan (3.97%), Haiti (2.3%), Qatar (1.36%) and India (1.14%).

 Check Tips and Tricks for UPSC Mains Answer Writing

 Global Slavery Index 2014: Finding on India

-- Bonded labor is still prevalent in countries like India and Pakistan.
+- Bonded labour ill prevalent in countries like India and Pakistan.
 Sometimes entire family reels under the menace of modern slavery.
 They work in sectors like – construction, agriculture, brick making, garment factories and manufacturing.

 - There are reports of women and children from India being recruited with promises of non-existent jobs and later sold for sexual exploitation or forced into sham marriages.
 In some religious groups, pre-pubescent girls are sold for sexual servitudes in temples.
 Recent reports suggest that one child goes missing every eight minutes; it is feared that some are sold into forced begging, domestic work and commercial sexual exploitation.

-- The judiciary and over 20000 law enforcement have received training on victim identification, the new legal framework and victim centered investigations.
+- The judiciary and over 20000 law enforcement have received training on victim identification, the new legal framework and victim-centred investigations.